Romeo and Juliet on screen: Franco Zeffirelli (1968)

-Zefirelli's handling of the duel scene has been particularly praised, and his device later adopted by Baz Luhrmann.
-Taking his cue from Benvolio's speech ending "For now these hot days is the mad blood stirring" Zefirelli depicts the dry, oppressive heat of the little town where (in Anthony West's words) "men seek to kill each other to relieve their exasperation at having nothing better to do".
+Zeffirelli's handling of the duel scene has been particularly praised, and his device later adopted by Baz Luhrmann.
+Taking his cue from Benvolio's speech ending "For now these hot days is the mad blood stirring" Zeffirelli depicts the dry, oppressive heat of the little town where (in Anthony West's words) "men seek to kill each other to relieve their exasperation at having nothing better to do".
 The duel is presented as bravado getting out-of-control: the youths baiting one another, half-teasingly.
 Critic Robert Hatch described Tybalt and Mercutio as "a couple of neighborhood warlords, vaunting their courage with grandstand high jinks, trying for a victory by humiliation, and giving no strong impression of a taste to kill."
 The scene increases sympathy for Michael York's Tybalt (often played as a bloodthirsty bully on the stage) by making him shocked and guilty at the lethal wound he has inflicted.

 Like most screen directors of the play, Zeffirelli cut the duel with Paris, which helps to keep Romeo sympathetic to the audience.

 A particular difficulty for any screenwriter arises towards the end of the fourth act, where Shakespeare's play requires considerable compression to be effective on the big screen, without giving the impression of "cutting to the chase".
 In Zeffirelli's version, Juliet's return home from the Friar's cell, her submission to her father and the preparation for the wedding are drastically abbreviated, and the tomb scene is also cut short: Paris does not appear at all, and Benvolio (in the Balthazar role) is sent away but is not threatened.

 The film courted controversy by including a nude wedding-night scene while Olivia Hussey was only fifteen.
 Nino Rota's Love Theme from the film, with the original lyrics (which had been drawn from several Shakespeare plays) replaced to become the song "A Time For Us", became a modest international chart hit.